Last Updated: November 21, 2019 2:54AM

 Much like creating content from scratch, it’s recommended to consider the reason why the content was created in the first place, why it needs to be transcreated, who will read it and what action should the local reader take?

-Documenting these details in the transcreation brief, along with the brand values and how the product or brand should be perceived locally, will help the transcreator understand what they need to do to meet the communication objectives.
-For example, content for a product already established in one market may need a different approach to break into a new market.
+Documenting these details in the transcreation brief, along with the brand values and how the product or brand should be perceived locally, will help the transcreator understand what they need to do to meet the communication objectives in local markets.
+For example, marketing materials for a product already established in one market may need a different approach to break into another.
 Without this guidance, the transcreator has no choice but to work with what they have—the source.
 If they only have the source, the chances are the end result will look more like a translation, or won’t persuade the local reader to take the desired action—nobody wins.

 But post-publishing measurement requires collaboration and depends on the marketing objectives of the content, whether it is lead nurturing, driving customer engagement, brand awareness or increasing conversions and sales.
 In an ideal scenario, transcreation should be tested with pre-publishing checks, and also validated and tweaked post-publishing against metrics based on the content objective for each market.

-The overall success of transcreation all comes back to the communication strategy for each language and what the content should achieve.
+The overall success of transcreation all comes back to the communication strategy for the targeted languages and cultures, and what the content should achieve.
 Once defined, this lays a solid foundation for the transcreator to build out the local copy.
 They know what they need to achieve and they use their linguistic skills, cultural understanding and research to make it happen.